 Global Strategic Partnership helps to inform UK defence

-The Global Strategic Partnership (GSP) provides ongoing academic and analytical support to the UK Ministry of Defence (MOD)’s Development, Concepts and Doctrine Centre (DCDC) until the end of 2021.
+The Global Strategic Partnership (GSP) provides academic and analytical support to the UK Ministry of Defence (MOD)’s Development, Concepts and Doctrine Centre (DCDC).
 As the MOD’s think tank, DCDC helps inform defence strategy, capability development and operations, and provides the foundation for joint education.

 The GSP consortium spans research, academia and industry and is led by RAND Europe, in partnership with the International Institute for Strategic Studies (IISS) and the University of Exeter (UoE).
 Additional GSP members include: Aleph Analytics, Newman & Spurr Consultancy (NSC), QinetiQ and Simplexity Analysis.
 The GSP is also advised by Prof. Hew Strachan.